araobp/virtual-showroom/README.md

 ## Testing Chatbot animation on Unity

-The background image of Yokohama is a 240-degree photo image taken with my iPhone SE.
+The background photo image of Yokohama is a 240-degree panorama picture taken with my iPhone SE.

 https://github.com/user-attachments/assets/e5bd0a7d-c31c-47b7-9a3e-1e007b13221e